abalajoe/weatherapp/README.md

 Alternatively (without using startup.bat), open the command prompt, navigate to the run folder and execute the below command:

     java -Dweather_file=weather.dat -jar weather.jar

+NB: You must have Java installed in your computer to run the application.

 ## License